DS-100/DS-100.github.io/sp23faq.md

 ---
 ## I have another enrollment issue - can the instructors assist me, make an exception for my case or provide me with an "enrollment code"?

 No. The instructors do not handle any enrollment issues.
-If you need assistance with enrollment or think your circumstances warrant exceptional consideration, you must discuss those with an enrollment advisor.
+If you need assistance with enrollment or think your circumstances warrant exceptional consideration, you must discuss those with a Data Science enrollment advisor at [{{page.course.enrollment_email}}](mailto:{{page.course.enrollment_email}}).
 They are the only ones authorized to handle such situations and enroll you.

 # Course Policies
 ---